-It is well accepted that the first element functions primarily as a standing requirement.
+It is well-accepted that the first element functions primarily as a standing requirement.
 The standing (or threshold) test for confusing similarity involves a reasoned but relatively straightforward comparison between the Complainant's trademark and the disputed domain name.
-WIPO Overview of WIPO Panel Views on Selected UDRP Questions, Third Edition, ("WIPO Overview 3.0"), section 1.7.
+WIPO Overview of WIPO Panel Views on Selected UDRP Questions, Third Edition ("WIPO Overview 3.0"), section 1.7.
 The Complainant has shown rights in the Mark for the purposes of the Policy by virtue of the Mark's registrations.
 WIPO Overview 3.0, section 1.2.1.

-The disputed domain name's only deviation from the Mark is the insertion of a hyphen in place of the space between "rr" and "donnelley" in the Mark, which does not prevent a finding of confusing similarity between the disputed domain name and the Mark.
+The disputed domain name's only deviations from the Mark are that the disputed domain name adds the letter "s" and the term "corp."
+These slight alterations between the Mark and the disputed domain name do not prevent a finding of confusing similarity between the disputed domain name and the Mark.
+The Mark is clearly recognizable in the disputed domain name.